ridgelab/ExtRamp-2.0-Benchmarking/README.md

 This README documents the benchmarking process we used to benchmark ExRamp 2.0 compared to ExtRamp 1.0.
 Each step contains an explanation, followed by the command(s) we ran to complete the step.
-Unless otherwise specified, the commands were all run within the [scripts](./scripts/) folder.
+The commands were all run within the directory that contains them.

 # Figures
 The following are the figures in the paper and scripts used to generate them: